 - Hemophilic influenza

 - Moraxella catarrhalis

-Your doctor will be able to diagnose bacterial tracheitis with a physical exam and by listening to your lungs for signs of respiratory distress.
-To confirm diagnosis and rule out other health problems, your doctor may order additional tests.
+Your child’s doctor will use a physical exam to diagnose bacterial tracheitis.
+They will likely listen to your child’s breathing for signs of respiratory distress.
+To help confirm their diagnosis and rule out other possible causes of their symptoms, your child’s doctor may order additional tests.
 These may include:

-- nasopharyngeal culture – taking a sample of mucous secretions from the uppermost part of the throat to see if bacteria are present
+- A nasopharyngeal culture, which is a sample of secretions from the uppermost part of your child’s throat to test if bacteria are present.

-The outlook for this condition depends on how quickly you seek treatment.
-Airways in small children can swell quickly, making it difficult for them to breathe.
-If the trachea becomes completely blocked, this can lead to respiratory arrest and death.
+Your child’s outlook will depend on the severity of their condition and how quickly they get treatment.
+The airways of small children can swell quickly, making it difficult for them to breathe.
+If your child’s trachea becomes completely blocked, it can lead to respiratory arrest and death.